 By Hannah Aslin, MAC

 One of growth’s various definitions includes “the process of developing or maturing physically, mentally, or spiritually”, and a definition of renewal is “the replacing or repair of something that is worn out, run-down, or broken”.
 We often hear these two words in conjunction with one another, especially around this time of year.
 The challenge of growing into our best selves pushes us to reach that next level in our goals.

 Although these definitions of these two words resonate the most with me, they can mean different things for different people.
 What remains constant is the benefits of growing and renewing bits and pieces of our lives in order to become our best selves.

-Growth, in many instances, can be intimidating, scary, and painful.
+The challenge of growing, in many instances, can be intimidating, scary, and painful.
 What is important to remember is that it is a mandatory piece of transforming into who we want to be.
 Growing socially, intellectually, spiritually, within relationships, or even as an individual is an amazing thing and something that we all seek to experience at some point in our lives.

 Yes, you will face challenges during the journey, but the beauty lies within the outcome and having the ability to look back on your growth with pride and amazement.
 Growth…scary?
 Sure.
 Beautiful and fulfilling?
 Absolutely.